coderPro40/Python-Projects/README.md

 # WaterProofII
-For projects from beginner's cs classes
+For projects from beginner's cs classes, consist of my first cs projects in Python
-This is for testing github.
-Just to see how it runs